Skip to content

 You can read the policy brief here.

-Tilly Mason, the General Secretary, is responsible for implementing this policy.
-She will be leading an SU project team this term to make it happen.
+Chris Adewoye, the Activities and Communities Officer, is responsible for implementing this policy.
+They will be leading an SU project team this term to make it happen.

 Should the LSESU lobby LSE to get Wednesday afternoons off for all students?